Ctri-The-Third/SpaceTraders_dispatcher/blog/week13.md

 * Next week (12) - Does switching to dedicated surveying hounds / frigates make sense? (repurposing the starting frigate absolutely does)
  * ANSWER: Yes
 * The current production chain of haulers and refiners definitely adds money into the system.
 Is it breaking even?
 Is the opportunity cost worth it? (perform queries and chart this)
- * ANSWER: unknown
+ * ANSWER: not worth it until market crash.
 * Week 13 - does having ore hounds that can't transfer cargo leave the asteroid to sell make sense?
-(Determine CPR and CPH estimations)
+(Determine CPR and CPH estimations) Does jetisonning garbage cargo make the most sense?
 * the recon dispatcher is not behaving correctly and is trying to use the wrong token for some ships.